Best Dyson Vacuum: Are They Worth the Price?

 Sure there is some snowplow but it isn’t as bad.
 If you’re cleaning larger messes like scattered cheerios, you’ll probably need to use the crevice or brush tool.

 Suction is superb for a cordless cleaner.
-The downside is first the price if you buy this in Amazon, it will cost you close to $420.
+The downside is first the price if you buy this in Amazon, it will cost you over $400.
 And if you buy it at a retail store, that price will most likely go up over $500 easy.

 Also this vacuum has limited range because it’s a cordless.
 On normal mode, this will only run for around 20 minutes (non-stop).
 With the max on it goes down to 6 minutes.